Curriculum: A Didactic Component

 • Paracentesis

-• Lumbar Puncture
+• Lumbar puncture

 • Arthrocentesis

 The course is the first step in meeting requirements for procedure certification.
-In addition to procedural competency, the course is designed to allow new physicians to have as much simulated experience as possible to become comfortable with a procedure before performing them on patients.
+In addition to procedural competency, the course is designed to allow new physicians to have as much simulated experience as possible to become comfortable with a procedure before performing it on patients.
 All PGY-1 residents also go through the OSCE (Objective Structured Clinical Encounter) program as they join our program, which enables self-assessment and guidance on the principles of agenda setting and patient-centered care.
 It has a special focus on how to break bad news to patients and families as well as the approach to end-of-life discussions.

-Procedure Refresher Course and POCUS Curriculum
+Procedure Refresher Course

 transitional year program contact us